-Also there was a service bulletin issued a long time ago to place 2 washers (#8 in the parts drawing below), 1 for each bolt that secure this "pin" to the transmission housing.
+Also there was a service bulletin issued a long time ago to place 2 washers, 1 for each bolt that secure this "pin" to the transmission housing.
 These were as a spacer to raise the position of the housing by about 2mm (the thickness of each washer), so the front universal joint ceased its habitual clobbering of a tin vertical plate that is part of the lower plate assembly, under certain conditions, such as traversing "speed humps", when the "downward movement" of the transmission allows this contact to occur, or under hard acceleration usually from a standstill.

-When dismantling this mount GREAT care is needed:
+When dismantling this mount, some care is required.

-1) Undo the 3/4" nut, nothing should fall out.

-2) If you still have the "collision bracket" fitted, then undo the bolts and nuts required to remove the lower plate of this arrangement.

-3) At this point a washer (welded double) and a spacer sleeve will fall out, so be prepared for it.
-3) Up inside that "cotton reel" bush, there should be a round shouldered washer (#28 in the parts drawing below), IF YOU ARE LUCKY, and most are not lucky so this washer is missing.
+- 1) Undo the 3/4" nut, nothing should fall out. - 2) If you still have the "collision bracket" fitted, then undo the bolts and nuts required to remove the lower plate of this arrangement. - 3) At this point a washer (welded double) and a spacer sleeve will fall out, so be prepared for it. - 3) Up inside that "cotton reel" bush, there should be a round shouldered washer, IF YOU ARE LUCKY, and most are not lucky so this washer is missing.
 To explain that washer.
-It is a 1/2" ID washer, which suits the pin, and the OD is a "firm slide fit" to the ID of that rubber mounting bush.
+It is a 1⁄2" ID washer, which suits the pin, and the OD is a "firm slide fit" to the ID of that rubber mounting bush.
 It is NOT available as a spare part.
-I use a spring washer of what is commonly known as a "flat section spring washer", and I have NO issues finding them at any bolt/nut/washer supplier.

-4) Now comes the fun, getting that mount frame out of the car.
+I use a spring washer of what is commonly known as a "flat section spring washer", and I have NO issues finding them at any bolt/nut/washer supplier. - 4) Now comes the fun, getting that mount frame out of the car.
 Remove both exhaust triangle clamps at the front, and allow the system to hang down, and the exhaust heat shields can be removed, thus giving access to the 4 bolts that secure that frame to the car.